How to Choose a Registered Agent Service

 Individual agents vs commercial services

 Individual registered agents often include board members, employees, or founders of the nonprofit.
-Commercial registered agent services offer structured solutions tailored for nonprofits.
+Although this option appears cost-effective initially, several considerations warrant attention:

 Professional registered agent companies